Desigining a product from scratch guide

 As the world continues to favor the fusion of digital experiences in day-to-day interactions, product design continues to play a significant role in setting businesses apart from their competitors.

 Design single-handedly constitutes the most important feature that a product will ever have.
-However, striking the balance between aesthetic appeal and real-time functionality make the design process a ticklish project to undertake.
+However, striking the balance between aesthetic appeal and real-time functionality makes the design process a ticklish project to undertake.

 With product design playing such a pivotal role in a business’s success in the digital sphere, the actual steps taken that lead up to the completed design become integral to its success.